jenchen1398/imitation-learning/README.md

 This is a repository for a 2019 project on imitation learning for Computation & the Brain at Columbia University.
 This work was done by Jenny Chen, Jacob Austin, and Matthew Bowers.

+## oneshot.py

+MAML implementation for imitation learning written from scratch, along with fine tuning based on One-Shot Visual Imitation Learning via Meta-Learning, Finn et al. Included a reproduction of the architecture used for visual inputs.

+## oneshot-nostate.py

+Same as oneshot.py but uses only visual input without direct access to the state information.

+## bipedal\_ds.py

+Implementation of a dataset class for loading videos learned by our RL algorithm.

+## openai-gym.ipynb

+This is a modified version of a script running a DDPG model-free RL algorithm in the OpenAI Gym Bipedal Walker environment.
+Most of this code was taken from an online implementation.

+## vis.py

+This is a visualization script for viewing the hidden layers and gradients of our MAML implementation.
+This allows us to view neurons that respond to particular inputs and are responsible for adaptation in the MAML step.

 ## k-armed-bandit.py

 `k-armed-bandit.py` compares the average reward for epsilon-greedy k-armed bandit algorithms over some number of iterations.
 These algorithms included the classic epsilon-greedy algorithm, the UCB algorithm, and the gradient bandits algorithm.